1. MORPHOLOGIC ABNORMALITIES OF THE NAILS

 B. Nail Changes Associated with Systemic or Generalized Skin Diseases

 Beau lines (transverse furrows) affect all nails and classically develop after a serious systemic illness (eFigure 6–101).

 Atrophy of the nails may be related to trauma or to vascular or neurologic disease.

 Clubbed fingers may be due to the prolonged hypoxemia associated with cardiopulmonary disorders (Figure 6–42) (eFigure 6–102) (see Chapter 9).

 Spoon nails may be seen in anemic patients.

-Stippling or pitting of the nails is seen in psoriasis, alopecia ...
+Stippling or pitting of the nails is seen in psoriasis, alopecia areata, and ...